Why I Won't Retire

 Before the plane landed at San José del Cabo, I'd had a chat with a fellow passenger whose daughter is part of Paula Abdul's entourage.
 I learned that Paula often spends time in Cabo San Lucas.

-During a timeshare pitch, I learned that Sylvester Stalone and John Travolta have homes where they might retire in Cabo San Lucas.
+pitch, I learned that Sylvester Stalone and John Travolta have homes where they might retire in Cabo San Lucas.

 At first blush it's easy to see why.
 The natural setting is awesome!